EternityForest/SG1/SG1Protocol.md

 True if time is "accurate" by whatever definition the channel uses

-##### 4-7: PACKET_TYPE
+##### 4-6: PACKET_TYPE
-Reply messages have bit 7 set.

-//No reply is asked for
+*Note* In early versions, the type was a bit field, and user level request/reply existed.
+This is no longer the case, and request reply only exists behind the scenes.
+Compatibility has not been broken with any devices that did not use this feature.

+#define HEADER_TYPE_FIELD            0b01110000

+#define HEADER_TYPE_SPECIAL          0b00000000
-#define HEADER_TYPE_UNRELIABLE    0b0010000
+#define HEADER_TYPE_UNRELIABLE       0b00010000
-//Reply requested
-#define HEADER_TYPE_RELIABLE      0b0100000
+#define HEADER_TYPE_REPLY_SPECIAL    0b01010000
-//This is a reply
-#define HEADER_TYPE_REPLY         0b1000000
+#define HEADER_TYPE_RELIABLE_SPECIAL 0b00110000

-//This is a "special" type with reserved system meaning
-#define HEADER_TYPE_REPLY_SPECIAL 0b1010000
+#define HEADER_TYPE_STRUCTURED       0b01100000

 #### Status(1 byte)
 *NOTE: The 2 high order bits of this byte are always masked off and ignored